U-Company/python-private-service-layout/deployments/README.md

 # Prepare config for pip (Ubuntu)

-Before publishing, you need to create file .pypirc like this:
+Before publishing, you need to create file `~/.pypirc` like this:

     [distutils]
     index-servers=